Caring For New Moms and Babies

 Each new mother and her family are unique and deserve special attention to ensure a successful breastfeeding experience.
 The Childbirth Center’s nursing and medical staff have years of experience in maternal/infant nursing and breastfeeding education.
 Our certified lactation consultants are available seven days a week while you are in the hospital and by phone or appointment at our Mom & Baby Care Center after you return home.

 Overlake supports each woman's decision to breastfeed.
-The our goal is to assist families by providing education about breastfeeding's many benefits, initiating and maintaining the breastfeeding process, infant nutrition, and managing breastfeeding in special situations including multiple and premature births.
+Our goal is to assist families by providing education about breastfeeding's many benefits, initiating and maintaining the breastfeeding process, infant nutrition, and managing breastfeeding in special situations including multiple and premature births.

 International board-certified lactation consultants and lactation specialists are available to provide breastfeeding support services upon request from patients, nursing and medical staff.
 You may make as many lactation appointments with us as needed.
 In addition, you do not have to deliver your baby at Overlake in order to meet with our lactation consultants, all mothers are welcome to use our services.

 To make an appointment to see a lactation consultant, or to get information about what to expect of a lactation appointment or retail breastfeeding supplies, call 425.688.5389.
 Lactation consultants are available 16 hours a day, seven days a week to provide support and answer questions.

 Breastfeeding is a learned skill for both you and your baby.
 Be patient as your baby practices how to latch and suck correctly, and as you learn about your baby’s feeding cues, positioning and latching baby at the breast.

 Your baby will give you feeding cues to tell you when they are getting hungry, such as:

 - Increasing movement during sleep.